 Q: How can I check the status of my financial aid?

 If you have applied for financial aid through the FAFSA (Free Application for Federal Student Aid) and TCC has received your processed FAFSA application, then you are eligible to use the new Student Financial Aid Portal.
 Your user name is your Social Security Number (SSN) and your Password is your global PIN or student’s date of birth (MMDDYY) format.
-For difficulties regarding the use of the Financial Aid Portal send an email.

 Students should regularly check their TCC student email (assigned to you when you first applied to the college) since most communication from the Financial Aid office will be sent to your TCC student email.
 Email is the college’s official and primary form of communication.
 You can access your email through your TCC student portal.